 One abutter's property is encompassed by Town Forest on three sides, and trails lie near or on the property line in several locations.
 This landowner has posted his land correctly, not allowing trespassing.
 To help address the abutter's concerns, several measures are in progress.
 First, the RCC recently relocated a trail (now designated as part of the green trail loop) away from the common property line.
 Secondly, signage was posted advising dog walkers to control their dogs, respect adjacent lands, and strictly not allow pets to wander onto these properties.
-Finally, temporary fencing along the property line has been considered by the RCC, intending to block the unimpeded passage of dogs.
+Temporary fencing may be employed, on an interim basis, as needed for public safety, management deterrent or security.
 The following recommendations are made regarding fencing:

-- Consider installing temporary fencing in areas where existing trails approach private property lines. - 3-foot tall, continuous temporary fencing is likely to contain most loose dogs. - Use dark mesh temporary fencing (steel or plastic) to allow it to blend into surroundings and not detract from forest aesthetics. - Install temporary fencing along the Town Forest side of the property lines.
-Use substantial metal stakes to support the fence. - If small mesh temporary fencing is used, cut a few low, rectangular holes (6" high) at 50-foot intervals to allow small wildlife passage.
+- Use 3-foot tall, dark mesh temporary fencing (steel or plastic) to allow the fencing to blend into surroundings and not detract from forest aesthetics. - If installing temporary fencing along a property boundary, install the fencing on the Town Forest side of the property lines.
+Use substantial metal stakes to support the fence. - If using small mesh temporary fencing and the length of fencing is greater than 50-feet, cut a few low, rectangular holes (6" high) at regular intervals (no greater than 50-foot apart) to allow small wildlife passage.
 Larger wildlife will either go around the fence, or in the case of deer, at times jump over it.

 The green trail-the major trail loop through the eastern section of the forest-currently passes through two abutter's properties.
 The town has a permanent trail easement through the Connell parcel, but not the Lebosquet Lot.
-Consequently, the RCC is planning to relocate the green trail entirely off the Lebosquet Lot to preclude possible issues that may arise with future owners of this property.
+Consequently, the RCC is planning to relocate the green trail entirely off the Lebosquet Lot to preclude issues that may arise with future owners of this property.
 Keper Connell, owner of the Connell parcel, is extremely cooperative about allowing the RCC to re-route the trail along the edge of his property.
 The RCC plans to post signage informing trail users to respect the private property they are crossing.